 - 4.7Become a world leader in how we communicate research and its impact to our multiple audiences.
 [LRES; PAC]

-- 4.8Host public research events around the campus, including more than 1,000 in the 2020 to 2025 period in the Trinity Long Room Hub.
+- 4.8Host public research events around the campus or virtually, including more than 1,000 in the 2020 to 2025 period in the Trinity Long Room Hub.
 [TLRH]

 - 4.9Systematically present policy-relevant research to decision-makers through a host of seminars and workshops.
 [LRES]